Competency & Placement

 - Calculus Readiness Test passing score

 The Calculus Readiness Test is designed for students who have taken a precalculus course in high school.
 Students who have not taken precalculus should take MAT102 Precalculus instead of taking this test.
 The test may only be taken once and should not be taken by any student who has previously enrolled in or is currently enrolled in MAT102.
 If you do not pass the Calculus Readiness Test, you must take MAT102 in order to show readiness.
-Log into the MyPlattsburgh Portal with your Plattsburgh student ID and password, then click the button below:

 - Modern Language Course Placement